 A loaded meat pizza casserole topped with chopped up low carb meatballs, pepperoni, chicken, ground beef, and sausage is a traditionally popular choice and very filling.

-You could also top it with vegetables: zucchini, mushrooms, olives, peppers, garlic, and spinach are always good with anything pizza.
+You could also top it with some of my favorite low carb vegetables: zucchini, mushrooms, olives, peppers, garlic, and spinach are always good with anything pizza.

 Garlic, mushrooms, and bleu cheese are another great combination.
 Or a Caprese pizza casserole topped with fresh basil, tomato slices, and some ricotta and mozzarella.
 You could even drizzle it with fresh pesto if you have some handy!
 Margherita style with some oregano and tomato and light cheese on top is also yummy.